endurantgames/cosmiclegends/src/classes/totem.md

     *Prerequisite: You can't have the Golem class ability.* Add 2 to the dice pool when you display human emotions while trying to advance the Allay or Rescue goals.

-Golem
+Mystic Totem

-:   You were created through mystical means, not technological ones.
-Replace
+:   Your link to your nature totem is a result of mystical means, not
-    your Engineer and Hacker skills with Academic, Historian, and Mystic.
+    technological a strictly scientific process.
+Replace your Scientist and Hacker skills with Academic, Explorer, and Mystic.

 Humaniform Robot